 “What?”
 I thought.
 “Forgive the terrorists who killed thousands that day?
 No way!”
 I was so shocked that for months I kept quiet about what was evolving in my mind.

 Over the past four years, that jolt stimulated my stories to grow into two novels:

-- Dangerous Medicine takes you inside the health care industry, as it spawns the opioid crisis and flounders in solving the Welllness Puzzle.
-It is told through the anguish of a recovering Catholic who travelled to the Holy Land to escape his adolescent guilt.
-Then, we experience his torment – and stabs at redemption – regarding “seven seconds of silence” just before his mother’s death and, later, his mistake that caused an addict’s death.
-About a third of the writing is done, and completion is scheduled by the end of 2018.
+- Dangerous Medicine takes you inside the health care industry, as it spawns the opioid crisis and flounders in solving the Wellness Puzzle.
+It is told through the eyes of a recovering Catholic who traveled to the Holy Land to escape his adolescent guilt.
+Then, we experience his torment about his mistake that caused an addict’s death; and his stabs at redemption regarding “seven seconds of silence” just before his mother’s death.
+About half of the writing is done, and completion is scheduled by the end of 2020.

 Here are three tips to forgiveness that my characters (some of whom appear in both novels) discover in their search for greater satisfaction and a life of love that takes them to the Holy Land, the Bahamas, Vietnam and Buffalo, as well as inside a storefront drug abuse clinic, the Buffalo Homicide squad, folk music venues, a child psychiatry clinic and the executive suite of a large managed care organization.